-Today, a new chapter in the book "Hurricane River" under the same name in the website.
-The chapter is "The Law."
+Today, a new chapter in ".Hurricane River" under the same name in the website.
+It is "Derek.," after "The Law."
 FK

 0 Comments